weval-org/configs/README.md

-# CivicEval Evaluation Blueprints
+# Weval Evaluation Blueprints

-This repository is the heart of CivicEval's evaluation content.
-It serves as the central, community-driven store for all **evaluation blueprints** used by the [CivicEval platform](https://civiceval.org) and its [core application](https://github.com/civiceval/app).
-The automated CivicEval system fetches blueprints from this repository to perform periodic and on-demand evaluations of language models.
+This repository is the heart of Weval's evaluation content.
+It serves as the central, community-driven store for all **evaluation blueprints** used by the [Weval platform](https://weval.org) and its [core application](https://github.com/weval-org/app).
+The automated Weval system fetches blueprints from this repository to perform periodic and on-demand evaluations of language models.

 ## Our Mission & Your Contribution

-CivicEval is an independent, open-source evaluation suite designed to act as a **public-interest watchdog for artificial intelligence**.
+Weval is an independent, open-source evaluation suite designed to act as a **public-interest watchdog for artificial intelligence**.
 It moves beyond asking "Is this model smart?" to ask, "Is this model a responsible, safe and harm-reducing actor in our society?"

 We invite you to contribute blueprints that align with this mission.
-While the underlying CivicEval framework can support a wide range of qualitative evaluations, the blueprints hosted in *this* repository should focus on these civic-minded areas:
+While the underlying Weval framework can support a wide range of qualitative evaluations, the blueprints hosted in *this* repository should focus on these civic-minded areas:

 *   **Testing Nuanced, High-Stakes Scenarios:** Evaluating models in areas where failure could cause public harm (e.g., human rights, mental health crises).
 *   **Assessing Critical Thinking and Skepticism:** Testing a model's ability to identify and resist manipulation, misinformation, and loaded questions.